-8-12-16 (Date Transmitted) Johnson, Perry, Roussel & Cuthbert, L.L.P.
-3007 Armand Street Monroe, J.A.
-71201 ditors) In connection with your review of our financial statements as of [date] and for ended, and as required by Louisiana Revised Statute 24:513 and the Louisian Audit Guide, we make the following representations to you.
-We accept full rescompliance with the following laws and regulations and the internal controls of such laws and regulations.
-We have evaluated our compliance with the following laws and regulations prior to making these representations. a Governmental sponsibility for our ver compliance with These representations are based on the information available to us as of (dat completion/representations). e of Public Bid Law It is true that we have complied with the public bid law, LSA-RS Title 38:2212, applicable, the regulations of the Division of Administration, State Purchasing and, where Office Yes [ X .]
-No [ ] Code of Ethics for Public Officials and Public Employees It is true that no employees or officials have accepted anything of value, wheth service, loan, or promise, from anyone that would constitute a violation of LSA ner in the form of a -RS 42:1101-1124.
-Yes [kː] No [ ] It is true that no member of the immediate family of any member of the govern chief executive of the governmental entity, has been employed by the governmental entity in the governmental entity in the governmental entity is a specific entity of the governmental entity in the governmental entity is a specific entity in the governmental entity is a speci nental entity after Budgeting We have complied with the state budgeting requirements of the Local Government Bud LSA-RS 39:1301-14) or the budget requirements of LSA-RS 39:34.
-Yes [X] No [ ] Accounting and Reporting All non-exempt governmental records are available as a public record and hav at least three years, as required by LSA-RS 44:1, 44:7, 44:31, and 44:36. re been retained for ar least tilles years, as required by Compo 44.
-1, 44.
-1, 44.
-0, and 44.20.
-Yes[x No[]
+8-8-17 (Date Transmitted) Johnson, Perry, Roussel & Cuthbe 3007 Armand Street Et - L. P. Monroe, LA 71201 (Auditors) In connection with your review of our financial statemer ended, and as required by Louisiana Revised Statute 2 Audit Guide, we make the following representations to a compliance with the following laws and regulations and such laws and regulations.
+We have evaluated our conregulations prior to making these representations.
+4:513 and the Louislana Governmental you.
+We accept full responsibility for our the internal controls over compliance with These representations are based on the information avaccompletion/representations). allable to us as of (date of Public Bid Law It is true that we have complied with the public bid law, applicable, the regulations of the Division of Administration Code of Ethics for Public Officials and Public Emplo Эу өв Б It is true that no employees or officials have accepted a service, loan, or promise, from anyone that would const nything of value, whether in the form of a litute a violation of LSA-RS-42:1101-1124.
+Yes [x] No [] It is true that no member of the immediate family of any chief-executive of the governmental entity, has been en April 1, 1980, under circumstances that would constitute nployed by the governmental entity after Budgeting • We have complied with the state budgeting requirement (LSA-RS 39:1301-14) or the budget requirements of LS A-RS 39:34. ment 1 to oct 100 to the sudgest of all district at ma Yes [X] No [] Accounting and Reporting All non-exempt governmental records are available as a public record and have been retained for at least three years, as required by LSA-RS 44:1, 44:7, 44:01, and 44:00.